 Sealed grates are tricky to remove

 In addition to an impressive set of elements, this GE cooktop is compatible with an integrated griddle, if you want to quickly make some pancakes to perfection.
 A continuous grate system also lets you move a pot or pan around the cooking surface with ease.
-Although this cooktop can be a slight hassle to clean—like many gas cooktops are, due to their cast-iron grates—you'll likely enjoy the professional feel of it, and that it comes at a decent price.
+Although this cooktop can be a slight hassle to clean—like many gas cooktops are, due to their cast-iron grates—you'll enjoy the professional feel of it.

 Best Budget: Empava EMPV-30GC5B70C 30 in.
 Gas Stove Cooktop with 5 Sealed Italy Sabaf Burners

 Grates are dishwasher safe